DrSleep/tensorflow-deeplab-resnet/README.md

 * Image summaries during the training process can now be seen using TensorBoard.
 * Fixed the evaluation procedure: the 'void' label (<code>255</code>) is now correctly ignored.
 As a result, the performance score on the validation set has increased to <code>80.1%</code>.

+**11 Feb, 2017**:
+* The training script `train.py` has been re-written following the original optimisation setup: SGD with momentum, weight decay, learning rate with polynomial decay, different learning rates for different layers, ignoring the 'void' label (<code>255</code>).
+* The training script with multi-scale inputs `train_msc.py` has been added: the input is resized to <code>0.5</code> and <code>0.75</code> of the original resolution, and <code>4</code> losses are aggregated: loss on the original resolution, on the <code>0.75</code> resolution, on the <code>0.5</code> resolution, and loss on the all fused outputs.
+* Evaluation of a single-scale converted pre-trained model on the PASCAL VOC validation dataset (using ['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)) leads to <code>86.9%</code> mIoU.
+This is confirmed by [the official PASCAL VOC server](http://host.robots.ox.ac.uk/anonymous/FIQPRH.html).
+The score on the test dataset is [<code>75.8%</code>](http://host.robots.ox.ac.uk/anonymous/EPBIGU.html).

 ## Model Description

 The DeepLab-ResNet is built on a fully convolutional variant of [ResNet-101](https://github.com/KaimingHe/deep-residual-networks) with [atrous (dilated) convolutions](https://github.com/fyu/dilation), atrous spatial pyramid pooling, and multi-scale inputs (not implemented here).